sbadirli/Zero-shot-Insect-Discovery/README.md

 # Open-set Insect Discovery.

-GitHub repo for our paper "Classifying the Unknown: Identification of Insectsby Deep Open-set Bayesian Learning"
+GitHub repo for our paper "Classifying the Unknown: Identification of Insects by Deep Open-set Bayesian Learning"

 Paper at: https://arxiv.org/pdf/2002.07971.pdf